Andrew Lerner, Ph.D.

 • Veteran U.S.M.C., Russian cryptologist

-Andrew Lerner, Ph.D. is the Patent Lead at Rockridge Venture Law®, a Certified B Corp law group and both 2018 & 2019 Best For The World: Community honoree.
+Andrew Lerner, Ph.D. is the Patent Lead at Rockridge Venture Law®, a Certified B Corp earning Best For The World honors.
 Andrew is a registered patent agent and his practice areas include clearance & patentability analyses, patent prosecution, and due diligence; strategic IP portfolio development; and IP diligence for life science venture funds.

-As an entrepreneur, Andrew Lerner has acted as a key advisor to startups developing bispecific antibody therapeutics and testing entire communities for COVID-19.
-Andrew has served as a reviewer for proposals for seed stage funding, and he regularly advises entrepreneurs as a mentor through Veterati, a platform that connects mentors with Service Members, Veterans, and Military Spouses.
+As an entrepreneur, Andrew Lerner has advised startups developing bispecific antibody therapeutics and testing entire communities for COVID-19.
+Andrew has served as a reviewer for proposals for the NSF SBIR Program and other seed stage funds, and he regularly advises entrepreneurs as a mentor through Veterati, a platform that connects mentors with Service Members, Veterans, and Military Spouses.

 Andrew’s academic research has focused on engineering novel proteins to study fundamental mechanisms of epigenetic regulation at UNC Chapel Hill, as well as study of protein regulatory mechanisms at the University of California, Berkeley.